About the Community Involvement Committee

 The CIC plays a crucial role in bringing community voice into county decision-making.
 CIC members engage in an ongoing review of the County's community involvement policies and programs, bring community concerns to County leadership, and assist in facilitating communication between the County and the community.

-Together, the committee makes recommendations directly to the Office of Community Involvement, county departments and the Board of County Commissioners about opportunities for community engagement and removing barriers to civic participation.
+Together, the committee makes recommendations directly to the Office of Community Involvement, County departments and the Board of County Commissioners about opportunities for community engagement and removing barriers to civic participation.

 CIC members are appointed by the Board of County Commissioners.
 The CIC meets every other month on the third Tuesday from 6-8pm.
-Due to the COVID-19 pandemic, we are currently holding all CIC meetings virtually.
+Due to the COVID-19 pandemic, we are currently holding most CIC meetings virtually.

-You can find fiscal year 2022’s CIC recommendation letters linked below:
+You can find fiscal year 2024’s CIC recommendation letters linked below:

 You can view CIC recommendations and board briefings from prior years on our website